B1nus/wezy/README.md

 ```
 With the `try` keyword you are propagating the error to another function.
 This is a quick and dirty way to handle errors and in a production environment you should use `catch` and `switch` to handle errors properly.
 # Explicit error handling
 crust requires you to explicitly handle all possible runtime errors.
 This includes out of bounds, division by zero, integer overflow etc. Use the `try` keyword to avoid proper error handling for the time being.
-Using `comptime` can also be a way to avoid explicit error handling since any error in a an expression known at compile time becomes a compiler error instead.
+Compiletime known expressions don't need error handling, since the errors will be shown while compiling.
 # Runtime Errors
 Because of crust's (possibly excessive) error handling, runtime errors can be completely avoided.
 As long as you do not use the `try` keyword in the top-level or your program crust cannot have any runtime errors.
 # Tests